 Relevant information can be found on the EU Work related rights website.

 Jobseeker’s Allowance (Unemployment Benefit)

 You will find information on transferring your unemployment benefit abroad at the Your Europe website.
-The Greek Manpower and Employment Organisation (OAED) provides information on Greek unemployment benefits.
+The Greek Manpower and Employment Organisation - OAED (Greek version only) provides information on Greek unemployment benefits.

 You may be able to claim benefits if you live, move or travel abroad.

 The Ministry of Education (Greek version only) provides information on the documentation required to register a child at a Greek school.
 The Europa.eu website has information on starting school in another EU country.
 The Council of British International Schools and the Ministry of Education provides contact details of foreign schools in Greece.

 Children can register throughout the school year, although early registration is advisable.
 Introductory classes operate at some schools provided a sufficient number of students apply.
 Certain schools may offer special work with foreign children, but this depends largely on available resources.